 Book market order triggering refers to giving book market orders preference over an incoming order, if the book market order and the incoming order are on the same side of the order book (see chapter 7.3.2.3).
 In a synthetic market it is important to note, that book market order triggering is applied only to book market orders that belong to the same instrument as the incoming order.
 There is no book market order triggering for market orders in instruments that are not the incoming order's instrument.
-This means also, that there is no book market order triggering for market order triggering to a leg instrument of an incoming futures spread order.
+This means also, that there is no book market order triggering for market order triggering for market order triggering for market order triggering to a leg instrument of an incoming futures spread order.